 Definition: what is glycosuria?

-Glucose enters the bloodstream during the digestive process.
+Glucose passes into the bloodstream during the digestion process.
 For a healthy person, the blood sugar level logically rises after eating a sweet food, and the pancreas secretes a hormone called insulin.
 This hormone regulates glycemia (the level of sugar in the blood) by bringing sugar into the cells so that it can be converted into energy or stored.
 Conversely, glycosuria refers to the level of sugar present in urine.

 Normal blood sugar levels

-For a non-pregnant woman, the glycosuria level should be between 0.1 mmo/L and 0.9 mmo/L. It is therefore very low.
-In pregnant women, the level should not exceed 15 mg/dl (this may vary slightly from one laboratory to another).
+For a woman who is not pregnant, the glycosuria level should be between 0.1 mmo/L and 0.9 mmo/L. It is therefore very low.
+In pregnant women, the level should not exceed 15 mg/dl (this level may vary slightly from one laboratory to another).

 High or low blood glucose

-To measure blood glucose levels in pregnant women, the first step is to arrive at the laboratory on an empty stomach, in order to take an initial blood sample.
-Then, the pregnant woman must drink a sugar solution so that the laboratory can measure her blood sugar level 1 hour after taking the drink, and 2 hours later.
+To measure blood glucose levels in pregnant women, the first step is to come to the laboratory on an empty stomach for an initial blood test.
+Then, the pregnant woman must drink a sugar solution , so that the laboratory can measure her blood glucose 1 hour after the drink, and 2 hours later.
 Blood glucose levels are considered normal if they are below :

-From which month of pregnancy should a glycosuria test be performed?
+From which month of pregnancy should a glycosuria test be carried out?

-The glycosuria test is performed systematically every month during pregnancy.
-It is tested in the morning urine, at the same time as the proteinuria test.
+The glycosuria test is carried out systematically every month during pregnancy.
+It is performed in the morning urine, at the same time as the proteinuria test.

-If glucose is found in a woman's urine, this may be a sign of gestational diabetes.
+If glucose is found in the woman's urine, this may be a sign of gestational diabetes.

-Screening for glycosuria is carried out every month by means of a urine test.
+Glycosuria screening is carried out every month during a urinalysis.
 It's a classic test that involves urinating (in a bottle provided by your doctor or laboratory) in the morning on an empty stomach.
 Once collected, the urine is analyzed using a test strip that reacts in the urine.
-This strip can indicate whether or not you are positive for carbohydrates, and whether the threshold is high or low.
+This strip can indicate whether or not you've tested positive for carbohydrates, and whether the threshold is high or low.

-If the stest proves positive, further tests are required, such as a blood test to determine the blood sugar level, thus providing a reliable diagnosis.
+If the test is positive, further tests, such as a blood test, will be necessary to determine the blood sugar level and provide a reliable diagnosis.

-It should also be noted that even if the result of the glycosuria test is normal, it is possible to prescribe a fasting hyperglycemia test to a pregnant woman in order to screen for potential diabetes.
+It should also be noted that even if the result of the glycosuria test is normal, it is possible to prescribe a fasting hyperglycemia test to a pregnant woman in order to detect potential diabetes.

 What are the risks of gestational diabetes?